NREL/PV_ICE/README.md

 Citing
 ======

-If you use CF-MFA in a published work, please cite:
+If you use PV-DEMICE in a published work, please cite:

 	Ayala Pelaez, Silvana; Mirletz, Heather; Silverman, Timothy; Carpenter, Alberta; Barnes, Teresa.
 “De-fluffing Circular